 Printing Parent Letter in Spanish

-1. Click "edit" next to a student's name in the class list:
+1. Click "the pencil icon" next to a student's name in the class list:

 2. Select "Spanish" from the drop down menu then click "Save":

-**NOTE: If your district imports, your students and their primary languages are automatically added to your class list.
-The ability to edit is disabled.
+**NOTE: If your district imports, your students and their primary languages are automatically added to your class list and the ability to edit is disabled.
 Please contact your district office if you need to request a change of Primary Language for a student.

 Modifying the Parent Letter Template (message to parents)